dylan-j-young/nyc-community-clustering/README.md

 ...

+DISCLAIMER: This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.

+To pull data from the Census API, it's recommended to request an API key (limited queries are available without one, but frequent queries require a key).
+You can make this request at [https://www.census.gov/data/developers.html](https://www.census.gov/data/developers.html).

-To run, create a .env file in the project root with your Census API key:
+Once you get your key, create a file called `.env` in the project root with the following line:
 ```
 CENSUS_API_KEY=your_key_here
 ```